kubernetes/kubernetes/contrib/ansible/README.md

 * Record the IP address of which machine you want to be your master
 * Record the IP address of the machine you want to be your etcd server (often same as master)
-* Record the IP addresses of the machines you want to be your minions. (master can be a minion)
+* Record the IP addresses of the machines you want to be your nodes. (master can be a node)

 Stick the system information into the 'inventory' file.